ethereum/fe/docs/src/spec/functions/context.md

 ## Context mutability

-All functionality that modifies the blockchain such as creating logs or contracts or transferring ether would require a mutable `Context` reference whereas read-only access such as `ctx.blocknumber()` does not need require a mutable reference to the context.
+All functionality that modifies the blockchain such as creating logs or contracts or transferring ether would require a mutable `Context` reference whereas read-only access such as `ctx.block_number()` does not need require a mutable reference to the context.
 To pass a mutable `Context` object, prepend the object name with `mut` in the function definition, e.g.:

 ```fe
 struct SomeEvent{